conda/conda/docs/source/building/meta-yaml.rst

 License file
 ~~~~~~~~~~~~

 A file containing the software license can be added to the package metadata.
 Please note that many licenses require the license statement to be distributed with the package.
-As a convenience, a value of True will use the first file found by looking in the source root directory for LICENSE, LICENSE.txt, license, or license.txt, in that order.
-A value of False (the default) indicates no license file will be included in the package metadata.
 The filename is relative to the source directory.

 .. code-block:: yaml